kaldas/kaldas.github.io/_posts/2021-07-09-when-ddd-and-devops-saved-a-startup.markdown

 Sadly the original dev team had a lot of pressure from the investors to get something out very quickly, and they decided to buy a costly black-box solution to enable their core Domain.
 They also never gave a step back to build a strong foundation for the Platform.
 There was no tooling for anything, and everything was configured by point and click!

-## Our turnaround strategy
+## Three pillars of our turnaround strategy

 We were given one year to pivot and make the business commercially viable.
 The team knew it would have to create many new services quickly.
 We then gave a step back and decided to create a solid foundation that would allow devs to move fast.

-## Domain-Driven Design at the centre of everything
+## 1) Domain-Driven Design at the centre of everything

 We moved away from the word "Service", and instead, we would have "Contexts".
 Humans like to anchor their thoughts around words, and this simple change in naming was to make sure they always had the domain model in mind when building a new service.